 Many museums, abbeys and castles we visit sell themed items and time will be available to do some quick shopping in those cases, but to accommodate the schedules of all participants, post office stops and the like are limited on scheduled group tours.
 Adequate time is allowed in all our schedules for rest stops.
 Customized tours can, of course, be designed to address any of your special wishes, including our insights on shopping for wine, cheese and other local temptations.
 Please enquire in advance.

 Yes.
 We make special arrangements to avoid queues and crowds.

-Join one of our scheduled week-long tours which take place in June and September each year, including iconic sites such as Montsegur.
+Join one of our scheduled week-long tours which take place in May/June and September each year, including iconic sites such as Montsegur.

 Customised Tours for 1 person to 5 people: you get to chose how long the tour is, where you visit, and what topics you want to learn about.